PatrickHechler/primitive-code/README.md

 * `ERR_OUT_OF_RANGE` : indicates that some value was outside of the allowed range
     * value: `14`
     * this error value indicates that some value was outside of the allowed range
-* `ERR_FOLDER_NOT_EMPTY` : indicates that the operation was canceled, because only empty folders can be deleted
+* `ERR_FOLDER_NOT_EMPTY` : indicates that the operation failed, because only empty folders can be deleted
     * value: `15`
-    * this error value indicates that the operation was canceled, because only empty folders can be deleted
+    * this error value indicates that the operation failed, because only empty folders can be deleted
+    * this error will occur, when a non empty folder is tried to be deleted
+* `ERR_ELEMENT_DELETED` : indicates that the operation failed, because the element was deleted
+    * value: `16`
+    * this error value indicates that the operation failed, because the element was deleted
     * this error will occur, when a non empty folder is tried to be deleted
 * `UNMODIFIABLE_FLAGS` : element flags that can not be modified
     * value: `UHEX-000000FF`